SteveBarnett/Remixing/_thinking/growth-mindfulnessset.md

 ## Growth mindset

 Believes intelligence can be developed.
-(The Third Noble Truth, "there is an end to suffering", aka things can be improved.
-Also No-self.
-Patience,)
 Leads to a desire to learn.
-(Impermanence.
-No-self.
-First of Fourfold task, "Embrace life") Keeps reaching new levels of achievement.
+Keeps reaching new levels of achievement.
 Greater sense of free will.

 Praise for effort can push toward Growth mindset.

 Growth happens best when you're held to a high standard and have a nurturing atmosphere.
-(Self-compassion) Feedback promotes learning.
+Feedback promotes learning.

 Focuses on continuous improvement, progress, learning new things.
-(The Third Noble Truth, "there is an end to suffering", aka things can be improved, also Impermanence.
-Patience)
 Sees feedback or failure as a learning opportunity, a wake up call to bounce back.
-(First of Fourfold task, "Embrace life". upekkha (equanimity).)
 Believes effort is what brings success.
-(The Four Noble Truth / the Eightfold Path.
-Patience)

 ### Tendencies

-- Embraces challenges (the first noble truth?)
+- Embraces challenges
-- Persists in the face of setbacks (the first Noble truth, upekkha (equanimity).
-Patience)
+- Persists in the face of setbacks
-- Sees effort as the path to mastery (Precepts (as aspiration, not as prohibition).
-Patience)
+- Sees effort as the path to mastery
-- Learn from criticism (Right Effort. upekkha (equanimity))
+- Learn from criticism
-- Finds lessons and inspiration in the success of others (metta (loving-kindness), mudita (empathetic joy), Generosity)
+- Finds lessons and inspiration in the success of others